 Creating an overview is of crucial importance for restructuring.
 The trajectory is doomed to fail without a good planning and understanding of the coherence between the different process steps.
 That’s why we started with this and worked out the planning in several business cases.
 A communication plan, new job profiles and an advisory request have also been drawn up.
 Preparations have been made for negotiations with the trade unions.

 Continous stakeholder management

-During a reorganisation like this there are many different stakeholders.
+During a reorganization like this there are many different stakeholders.
 For example, the Works Council, Steering Committee, managers, employees and trade unions should be actively involved.
 Other parties such as customers and suppliers should be informed.
 Regular communication is the key word.
-In particular, regular consultation with the Works Council increase the likelihood of positive advice.
-Clear alignment with the Steering Committee ensures faster decision-making.
+In particular, regular consultation with the Works Council increases the likelihood of positive advice.
+Clear alignment with the Steering Committee ensures faster decision making.
 At Verkade clear (process) agreements stimulated an open dialogue with trade unions.
 During the course, the Critical Support Group (CSG) consisting of representatives of top and middle management was also very important.
 This CSG acted as a sounding board and managed to give critical advice at the right moments.
 Careful application of continuous stakeholder management was of great, positive influence for the end result.

 Efficiency due to experience

 After the Works Council approved the advisory application, the relocation process of employees began.
-By means of interest registration of employees and several types of standards, the future organisation was established.
+By means of interest registration of employees and several types of standards, the future organization was established.
 Experience taught us how to make the relocation process as efficient as possible.
 This reduced the degree and duration of uncertainty among the employees.

 'With the right experience, preparation and involvement from A-Z, even the most challenging change projects are a piece of cake.'